software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 ```

 :::note
-The `--json` output is, in fact, formatted in [NDJSON](https://github.com/ndjson/ndjson-spec), but here we operate on commands that return single outputs, therefore we can treat them as JSONs.
+The `--json` output is, in fact, formatted in [NDJSON](https://github.com/ndjson/ndjson-spec), but here we operate on commands that return a single message, therefore we can treat them as JSONs.
 :::

 Now, we can parse the json and pull all the desired information from it easily as json is a format that is widely supported.